BitForgeCraftedCode/ImagePerfect/README.md

 		- Re-import images in a folder (so you can add images to a folder from the file system then re-scan)

 	+ #### File System Issue/Bug/Limitations
-		- Known issue: folders imported containing only ZIP files cannot be opened
+		- Known limitation: folders imported containing only ZIP files cannot be opened
 			+ To fix delete the folder in app, unzip the files and then re-import it.
-		- On Ubuntu folders imported with the same name but different case will show all folders within each folder in both folders.
+		- Known bug: on Ubuntu folders imported with the same name but different case will show all folders within each folder in both folders.
+			+ They way I fixed this for now was manually removing one folder from the database.
+Not sure on an actual fix yet.

 ### 📷 Shotwell Import